Keyfactor/command-cert-manager-issuer/docsource/content.md

 - **Pre-defined Certificate Metadata**

     If **all of the following metadata fields are defined** in Command, Command Issuer will populate the fields upon certificate enrollment.
 All of the metadata fields are String types.
-Please refer to the [Command docs](https://software.keyfactor.com/Core/Current/Content/ReferenceGuide/Certificate%20Metadata.htm) to define these metadata fields in Command.
+Please refer to the [Command docs](https://software.keyfactor.com/Core/Current/Content/ReferenceGuide/Certificate%20Metadata.htm) to define these metadata fields in Command if you would like Command Issuer to populate these fields on certificates upon enrollment.

     | Field Name                          | Description                                                                                                     |
     |-------------------------------------|-----------------------------------------------------------------------------------------------------------------|